-Gwin is a member of both the Region III ODP Goalkeeping Staff and a member of the Super-Y ODP National Staff.
-He also holds an NSCAA National Diploma and an NSCAA Advanced National Goalkeeping Diploma.
+In addition to his Rice duties, Gwin also serves as a goalkeeper coach with the Houston Dynamo US Soccer Development Academy.
+He is a member of both the Region III ODP Goalkeeping Staff and a member of the Super-Y ODP National Staff.
+Gwin holds a USSF National "C" License, NSCAA National Diploma and an NSCAA Advanced National Goalkeeping Diploma.

-Last season Gwin served as the goalkeepers coach for a South Alabama squad that posted eight wins and three ties in qualifying for the Sun Belt Conference Tournament.
+In 2012 Gwin served as the goalkeepers coach for a South Alabama squad that posted eight wins and three ties while qualifying for the Sun Belt Conference Tournament.
 The Jaguar keepers registered a total of eight shutouts and combined for 136 saves in 21 games.
 South Alabama was third in the conference in shutouts and finished fourth in saves.

 Prior to South Alabama Gwin spent the previous two seasons with Southeastern Conference power LSU assisting with the development of a talented pool of Tiger goalkeepers that included Megan Kinneman, who recorded a new LSU single-season goals-against average (0.66) to earn SEC All-Freshman-Team honors in 2010.
-Under Gwin's direction, Kinneman posted six shutouts in 14 starts that season, and then-junior Mo Isom added three more to bring the Tigers' clean sheet total to nine out of 20 total matches two years ago.
+Under Gwin's direction, Kinneman posted six shutouts in 14 starts that season, and then-junior Mo Isom added three more to bring the Tigers' clean-sheet total to nine out of 20 total matches.